Improving the Performance of Echo State Networks Through State Feedback: Benchmark Test Results

 In Fig. \ref{fig:CEmain}, we show histograms of the number of errors obtained in the Channel Equalization task for many different ESNs.
+Specifically, we calculated the total number of errors made for 48000 randomly chosen 10-node ESNs without feedback, another 9600 randomly chosen 10-nodes ESNs with feedback, and 48000 randomly chosen 100-node ESNs without feedback.
 We count the number of errors based on how far off the ESN prediction is from the actual signal, using the expression $|d_k-\hat{y}_k| / 2$.
 For example, if the true signal value was $d_k=-1$ but the ESN gave us $\hat{y}_k=-3$, this counts as 1 error, but if $d_k=-1$ and $\hat{y}_k=+3$ we count it as 2 errors.
 We see that for 10 computational nodes without feedback, the distribution of total error values also takes the shape of a skewed Gaussian, with an average of about $11.29$ errors and a standard deviation of about $5.20$, and a longer tail on the right side than the left.
 With feedback, the distribution again shifts significantly toward a lower number of errors, with an average of about $4.89$ errors and a standard deviation of about $2.08$, a nearly $57\%$ reduction to the average error count.
 For 100 computational nodes without feedback, the average is about $3.22$ errors with a standard deviation of about $1.11$.

 In this task, all of the distributions roughly adhere to the shape of a Gaussian with a long tail on the right.
 This is in contrast to the Mackey-Glass task, where each distribution had a slightly different skew.
 The feedback procedure has definitely improved the average performance of 10-node ESNs, but unlike the Mackey-Glass task there is no secondary peak, so it may be the case that in most of the cases the gradient descent algorithm has settled near a minimum and will not improve the results further.
 Still, the 10-node average with feedback is much closer to the 100-node result on average than the 10-node result.